Baxi 600 Combi (range) Fault codes & diagnostics

 Related codes

-Your boiler is having trouble measuring the temperature of your hot water, which usually means it won't be able to provide reliable hot water to your taps.
+Your boiler is struggling to accurately measure the temperature of your hot water, which usually means it can't heat your taps and showers properly.

 Medium Engineer only £90-160